bands venues - Prism.fm

-How to Find Bands to Play at Your Venue: Building Agent Relationships
+How to Find Bands for a Venue: Building Agent Relationships

 Any successful business knows that identifying a target audience is essential for success, and live music venues are no different.
 Unless you’re offering access to virtual concerts, your target audience will primarily consist of locals.
 If your venue is in a more urban area, you can expand your target audience to include tourists or those willing to travel for the right event.

-Before you get into the nitty-gritty of how to find bands to play at your venue, you need to understand the people who would be buying tickets in the first place.
+Before you get into the nitty-gritty of how to find bands for a venue, you need to understand the people who would be buying tickets in the first place.
 Demographics are the top consideration for artists and agents searching for the perfect venue.

 According to Robert Brecht, target audience demographics can be broken down into GGRAMS:

-- Geographic location – look at the people who live close to the venue and the location of people willing to travel to your venue—are they more urban, suburban, or rural?
+• Geographic location – look at the people who live close by and the location of people willing to travel to your venue—are they more urban, suburban, or rural?

-- Marital/Parental Status – Are the people attending shows at your venue looking for something fun to do on date night, or do they want a family activity?
-Are they attending shows alone?
-Are they going to need a babysitter?
+• Marital/Parental Status – Are the people attending shows looking for something fun to do on date night, or do they want a family-friendly activity?

 The more you know about your audience, the more you’ll be able to craft a lineup that will appeal to the different niches within your community.
 At the same time, having a comprehensive picture of who’s buying tickets will help you propose your venue as a great option to artists and their booking agents.